hoprnet/ethereum-provider/README.md

   ssh nethermind01
   ssh nethermind02
   ```
-  - Specify inventory hosts names at your will by modifying [hosts.yaml](./inventories/hosts.yaml)
+  - If your hosts have a different name from the example above, specify those names at the inventory file hosts by modifying [hosts.yaml](./inventories/hosts.yaml)
 - Install ansible role requirements
 ```
     make galaxy